Finder makes money from featured partners, but editorial opinions are our own.

 Installment loans are a convenient way to get the funding that you need, but they come with drawbacks.
 They include:

-• High-interest rates.
-If you have bad credit or your income does not come from employment, lenders will charge higher rates.
+• High interest rates.
+If you have bad credit or your income is unstable, lenders will charge higher rates.

 • Potential fees.
 See if the lender charges extra fees, such as broker fees, late payment fees and NSF fees.

-You can apply for an early pay advance using your social assistance.
-These loans have smaller loan amounts, and they don’t involve a credit check.
+You can apply for an cash advance using your social assistance.
+These loans have smaller loan amounts and they don’t involve a credit check.

 Features